-Achieving the Safeguarding Code in Martial Arts will recognise clubs or providers who have reached and maintained excellent safeguarding standards.
+Achieving the Safeguarding Code in Martial Arts will recognise clubs and providers who have demonstrated that they have reached and maintained good safeguarding standards.
 It will empower parents and carers to make informed decisions when selecting a club or provider for their child.

 The code - which can be viewed here - has been developed through close consultation between us, representatives from martial arts governing bodies and those with years of expertise in safeguarding, including the Child Protection in Sport Unit, the Ann Craft Trust and the National Working Group.

 Who can achieve the code?

 The Safeguarding Code in Martial Arts can be achieved by governing bodies, associations and organisations.
 It can also be achieved by clubs or by instructors, coaches and teachers outside of a club structure.

 British Judo, British Taekwondo Council and British Wrestling are recognised by and have received core funding from us.
 They've achieved the Advanced Standards for Safeguarding and so automatically gain the Safeguarding Code in Martial Arts standard - however they will need to register on the site and select the appropriate category to achieve the mark.

 If a club is affiliated to any of the following martial arts: Aikido, Chinese martial arts, Judo, Ju-Jitsu, Kendo, Taekwondo,Tang Soo Do - and has achieved Clubmark accreditation (or the equivalent for their sport) they will automatically gain the code's standard - again, they will need to register on the site and select the appropriate category to achieve the mark.

 All other organisations, associations, clubs, private companies and sole trading instructors/coaches/teachers involved in martial arts are able to work towards the Safeguarding Code in Martial Arts.

 - Policy: having a comprehensive safeguarding policy in place that has been updated in the last three years